thejmc23/watir/README.md

 The tests can be run locally by using cucumber example command _`cucumber features/grower.feature:19`_ where the number corresponds with the scenario line number

-or remotely on Jenkins (172.20.16.24:8080), you must be on the VPN, the command will show as **Build Now**

-see https://agrian.atlassian.net/wiki/spaces/QA/pages/107511953/WatirWorx+-+Jenkins+and+Local+Selenium+Grid for full details

 The tests can be run against Beta, Staging, or Live (some tests may be marked as incompatible with specific environments)

 #### Environment Rake task